SrikanthPata/project2/README.md

 # New Project
-This is a new project that was created from local system.
+This is a new project that was created from local system by srikanth.